Isolina Ferré: Founding Centros Sor Isolina Ferré

-Later years, declining health and death
+Later years

 She was elected as a delegate in the "World Conference of the United Nations Decade for Women", organized in 1980.
 When interviewed, Ferré stated that while the organization is run by nuns from the state and donations from the private industry, she tried to keep both of them separated from the church.
 During the 1980s, most of the funds for Centros Sor Isolina Ferré were provided by Rafael Hernández Colón, who promoted the establishment of a new center in Caimito, Puerto Rico.
 One day, Ferré decided to intervene in a hostage situation, where two young men were threatening to open fire if the police entered their house.
 She was able to enter the house and the father confessed that he was responsible for the incident, after he hit one of his sons as punishment.
 The two men used the distraction to escape by jumping to the sea, but went to Ferré's center in search of medical attention.
 She contacted the police, and convinced them that they would not be arrested if they went to a hospital.
 This convinced her that the community needed more police attention, eventually employing a Japanese initiative named Koban.
 Based on this, a group of officers moved to one of the residences that comprised Caimito's center, visiting the other houses on a daily basis.
 When Hurricane Hugo struck Puerto Rico, Centros Sor Isolina Ferré cultivated 10,000 trees in a greenhouse, intending to help the government deal with the deforestation left by the storm.
 One day, Mother Teresa visited Ferré while she was preparing an educational initiative.
 Both nuns discussed theology and social and humanitarian work, coming to the conclusion that while they used different methods, their goal was the same.
-On the morning of July 22, 1985, Ferré suffered a heart attack.
-She remained hospitalized for some weeks before undergoing Cardiac surgery.
+On the morning of 22 July 1985 Ferré suffered a heart attack.
+She remained in hospital for some weeks before undergoing Cardiac surgery.
 In 1989, she was selected to receive the Albert Schweitzer Prize for Humanitarianism.